Skip to main content

 Alopecia

-Integrated Dermatology of Brookline - - Dermatologist
+Integrated Dermatology of Brookline-Andover - - Dermatologist

-Integrated Dermatology of Brookline
+Integrated Dermatology of Brookline-Andover

 Dermatologists located in Brookline, MA & Andover, MA

 Alopecia is an autoimmune skin disease that causes prominent hair loss on the scalp, face, or body.
 Because the condition is unpredictable and often cyclical, hair loss may last for years, or hair may repeatedly grow back and then fall out again.
-Dr. Rockoff, Dr. Wang, and their experienced team at Integrated Dermatology of Brookline specialize in providing comprehensive care for patients of all ages with alopecia.
+Dr. Rockoff, Dr. Wang, and their experienced team at Integrated Dermatology of Brookline-Andover specialize in providing comprehensive care for patients of all ages with alopecia.
 Call your nearest office in Brookline or Andover, Massachusetts, today, or book online anytime.

 Alopecia